 Group your projects

-You can organize your projects into categories and reorder them with drag and drop.
+You can organize your projects into folders and reorder them with drag and drop.
 This is useful in order to group projects by type of research, product team, or department / role.
-Here are a few examples of categories you could create for your projects:
+Here are a few examples of folders you could create for your projects:

 By type of research – customer interviews, usability testing, survey responses.